mmodestas/modop1/static/index.md

 This version is adapted from various other implementations using the DSMR library, modified specifically to align with the addresses and descriptions defined in the Lithuanian P1 specification (provided by ESO).

+# Features

+I made this to use external antenna, as with standard D1 Mini on board antena signal ir poor in metal outdoor cabinet.
+Signal quality is considerably better when putting antenna outside.

 # Installation